 - Verify handling marks.

-The Third-Party Inspection Agency in India who are involve in the Third-Party Inspection services of Transformer – can apply above technical information for Third-party Inspection services and prepared the Inspection Checklist of Transformer inspection referring the customer QAP/ Different Standards/ Code of Practices.
-Which Cloud help the Third-Party inspection services provider to make sound decisions while doing the Third-Party Inspection services in India
+The Third-party Inspection Agency in India who are involved in the Third-Party Inspection services of Transformer – can apply the above technical information for Third-party Inspection services and prepare the Inspection Checklist of Transformer inspection referring to the customer QAP/ Different Standards/ Code of Practices.
+Which Cloud help the Third-Party inspection services provider to make sound decisions while doing Third-Party Inspection services in India

 Benefits of Third-Party Inspection

-It gives product conformity at its relevant stage; it conforms determined process flow.
+It gives product conformity at its relevant stage; it conforms to the determined process flow.
 It identifies the defects of the product at its relevant stage.
 It reduces the cost of further inspection.
-IT enhances customer satisfaction and relevance.
+It enhances customer satisfaction and relevance.